cozy/cozy.github.io/src/dev/git-flow.md

 # Git Flow

-We recommand to use the following git flow four our applications and konnectors.
+We recommand to use the following git flow for our applications and konnectors.

 ## Development